-CADF EventType and Model Components Value Selection Methodology EventType Select a valid EventType value that best describes the primary (audit) purpose the OBSERVER has in reporting the Actual Event (and generating the CADF Event Record).
-For example: " activity " (default), " control ", or " monitor " OBSERVER Select a classification value from the CADF Resource Taxonomy that best describes the type resource that is observing the actual event and is generating the CADF Event record.
+CADF EventType and Model Components Value selection methodology EventType Select a valid EventType value that best describes the primary (audit) purpose the OBSERVER has in reporting the Actual Event (and generating the CADF Event Record ). • e.g., "activity" (default), "control" or "monitor" OBSERVER Select a classification value from the CADF Resource Taxonomy that best describes the type resource that is observing the actual event and is generating the CADF Event record.
 INITIATOR Select a classification value from the CADF Resource Taxonomy that best describes the type of resource that initiated the actual event from the point of view of the OBSERVER .
-ACTION Select a classification value from the CADF Action Taxonomy that best describes the action the INITIATOR of the actual event is attempting at the time the OBSERVER is generating the CADF Event Record.
-For example: "create", "update", "deploy", "notify", etc.

-CADF EventType and Model Components Value Selection Methodology TARGET Select a classification value from the CADF Resource Taxonomy that best describes the type of resource that is the target of the actual event's action from the point of view of the OBSERVER .
-OUTCOME Select a classification value from the CADF Outcome Taxonomy that best describes the actions outcome (against the TARGET resource) at the time the OBSERVER is generating the CADF Event Record.
-For example: "success", "failure", "pending", etc. MEASUREMENT If the EventType value is " monitor ", this component must be included with a valid Measurement type and associated property values; otherwise, for other EventType values, it is optional.
-REASON If the EventType value is " control ", this component must be included with a valid Reason type and associated property values; otherwise, for other EventType values, it is optional.
+ACTION Select a classification value from the CADF Action Taxonomy that best describes the action the INITIATOR of the actual event is attempting at the time the OBSERVER is generating the CADF Event Record. • e.g., "create", "update", "deploy", "notify", etc. TARGET Select a classification value from the CADF Resource Taxonomy that best describes the type of resource that is the target of the actual event's action from the point of view of the OBSERVER .
+OUTCOME Select a classification value from the CADF Outcome Taxonomy that best describes the actions outcome (against the TARGET resource) at the time the OBSERVER is generating the CADF Event Record. • e.g., "success", "failure", "pending", etc. MEASUREMENT If the EventType value is "monitor", then this component must be included with a valid Measurement type and associated property values, otherwise (for other EventType values it is optional.
+REASON If the EventType value is " , then this component must be included with a valid Reason type and associated property values, otherwise (for other EventType values it is optional.

-1011 4.7.2 Use case 1: Auditing access to a controlled resource
+4.7.2 Use case 1: Auditing access to a controlled resource

-1012 A cloud provider has a software component that manages identity and access control that we will call an "identity

-1013 management service".
-This service is required, by the provider's security policy, to log all user activities including

-1014 "logon" attempts against any servers within the provider's infrastructure.
+A cloud provider has a software component that manages identity and access control that we will call an "identity management service".
+This service is required, by the provider's security policy, to log all user activities including "logon" attempts against any servers within the provider's infrastructure.

-1015 This example attempts to highlight the following mapping or classification decisions:

-1016 • The EventType value is set to "activity" since the OBSERVER's purpose is to report on a security activity.
+- This example attempts to highlight the following mapping or classification decisions: - The EventType value is set to "activity" since the OBSERVER's purpose is to report on a security activity.

-1018 Table 14 shows a mapping of the significant actors and elements described in this use case to the conceptual 1019 CADF Event Model:
+The following table shows a mapping of the significant actors and elements described in this use case to the conceptual CADF Event Model: